aryan68125/Fast_api_project/README.md

 There two types of databases Relational and NoSQL
 ![image info](fast_api_advance/images/readme_images/Types_of_databases.png)
+In this project we are gonna use PostgreSQL.
+Now all of the relational databases are 90% same with the 10% differences.
+Now each of the databases implements SQL in a slightly different way.
+So you may see differences in some of the SQL commands in different types of relational databases that are currently being used in the market.

 ## Pydantic Schemas [Handling (POST) request]
 SQLmodel is an ORM library that allows us to communicate with the Database engine in a similar way to how django orm works.